 5. Safflower.
 This white, thin-shelled, conical seed is eaten by many birds and has the reputation for being the favorite food of the northern cardinal.
-Some feeder operators claim that safflower seed is not as readily eaten by squirrels and blackbirds (caveat: your results may vary).
+Some feeder operators claim that safflower seed is not as readily eaten by squirrels and blackbirds.
+(Caveat: Your results may vary.)
 Feed safflower in any feeder that can accommodate sunflower seed.
-Avoid feeding safflower on the ground in wet weather; it can quickly become soggy and inedible.
+Avoid offering safflower on the ground in wet weather: It can quickly become soggy and inedible.
 You can buy safflower in bulk at seed and feed stores.

 4. Cracked corn.
-Sparrows, blackbirds, jays, doves, quail, and squirrels are just a few of the creatures you can expect at your feeders if you feed cracked corn.
+Sparrows, blackbirds, jays, doves, quail, and squirrels are just a few of the creatures attracted to cracked corn.
 Depending on where you live you may also get turkeys, deer, elk, moose, and caribou.
 Fed in moderation, cracked corn will attract almost any feeder species.
 Some feeder operators use this food to lure the squirrels away from the bird feeders.
 Squirrels love corn—cracked or otherwise—best of all.
-Whole corn that is still on the cob is not a good bird food because the kernels are too big and hard for most small birds to digest.
-Cracked corn is broken up into smaller, more manageable bits that many birds will gobble up.
+Whole corn still on the cob is fine for squirrels, but not a good bird food because the kernels are too big and hard for most small birds to digest.
+Cracked corn is broken into smaller, more manageable bits that many birds will gobble up.

 3. Mealworms.
-Insect- and fruit-loving birds that don’t normally come to feeders (such as bluebirds, thrashers, catbirds, and even warblers) can be attracted to a dish of mealworms.
 Most feeder birds, except goldfinches, will eat mealworms if you offer them.
-Mealworms are available in bait stores, by mail order, or even in some specialty bird stores.
+Live mealworms are available in bait stores or by mail order.
 Don’t worry, mealworms aren’t slimy and gross.
 In fact, they aren’t even worms; they are larval stage of a beetle (Tenebrio molitor), if that makes you feel better.
-It’s easy to keep 1,000 mealworms in a tub of old-fashioned rolled oats and feed them to the birds in a shallow ceramic dish.
-The dish should have slippery inside sides so the worms can’t crawl out.
+We grow our own mealworms in a tub of old-fashioned rolled oats, and feed them to the birds in a shallow ceramic dish.
+The dish has slippery sides so the worms can’t crawl out.
 Bluebirds, in particular, go crazy for mealworms and will eat as many as you provide.
 That can result in an unbalanced diet, so we recommend no more than twenty mealworms per bluebird per day.
 Bags of freeze-dried mealworms are usually available in wild bird feeding stores and big-box hardware stores.